 An important Departmental function is the promotion of an entrepreneurial attitude to the commercialisation of new products and processes.
-With the Department's assistance, the Victorian Chamber of Manufacturers has established an Innovation Centre which promotes interaction between inventors and manufacturers, and facilitates the introduction of new products and processes to the manufacturing industry.
-The Centre gives inventors access to the information, expertise, services and facilities needed to carry inventions from the initial stage of technical and economic evaluation to the market place.
-Similar centres have been established in New South Wales and Western Australia, and are being planned in other States.
+In 1984, the Government established the Management and Investment Companies Licensing Board (the Office of the Board is part of the Department) to encourage the development of a venture capital market in Australia.
+Licensed management and investment companies have to invest in young high-growth companies operating mainly in defined industries; the investment involves a taxation incentive.
+With the Department's assistance, Innovation Centres have been established in New South Wales, Victoria, Western Australia and South Australia.
+The centres promote interaction between inventors and manufacturers, and give inventors access to the information, expertise, services and facilities needed to carry inventions from the initial stage of technical and economic evaluation to the market place.
+Similar centres are being planned in Queensland and Tasmania.
 As well, the Department administers the Assistance to Inventors' Scheme which supports individuals with grants and advice to develop inventions.